Woo! Congratulations! You’ve made it this far and life is about to get even more exciting as your little babe is born.

 Toiletries: Can’t forget these!
-You’ll want your hair brush, regular or dry shampoo (let’s be honest here), toothbrush and toothpaste, deodorant, extra hair ties and face wipes.
-Oh and remember your contacts and/or glasses, if you wear them!
+You’ll want your hair brush, shampoo and body wash, toothbrush and toothpaste, deodorant, a fresh towel from home because the Hospital towels suck, extra hair ties and face wipes.

 Your Birth Plan: Map out your must-haves so you can share with your nurse.
 Want extra skin to skin time when the baby is first born?
 Document it.
 Delayed umbilical cord cutting?
 Write.
 It. down.